Jonathan2251/lbd/source/ctrlflow.rst

 To make the basic block label remains same, statement MIBundleBuilder() needs to be inserted after the statement BuildMI(..., NOP) of Cpu0DelaySlotFiller.cpp.
-MIBundleBuilder() make both the branch instruction and NOP are bundled into one instruction (first part is branch instruction and second part is NOP).
+MIBundleBuilder() make both the branch instruction and NOP bundled into one instruction (first part is branch instruction and second part is NOP).

 .. rubric:: lbdex/chapters/Chapter3_2/Cpu0AsmPrinter.cpp